Skip to content

 return False

-This pattern ensures that only state-changing or threshold-exceeding values traverse the network, drastically reducing bandwidth consumption and downstream processing load.
+This pattern ensures that only state-changing or threshold-exceeding values traverse the network, reducing bandwidth consumption and downstream processing load.
+The circuit breaker prevents a faulted controller from monopolizing the polling loop.

 Raw controller addresses like DB100.DBD12, N7:0, or %MW100 carry zero semantic meaning for analytical pipelines.
-Data mapping must bridge control engineering conventions with enterprise manufacturing data models.
-A standardized tag dictionary should map every physical register to a canonical identifier that encodes asset hierarchy, signal type, engineering units, and expected update cadence.
-Implementing rigorous PLC Tag Standardization prevents downstream OEE calculations from suffering from misaligned timestamps, inverted boolean states, and phantom downtime events.
+Data mapping must bridge control-engineering conventions with enterprise manufacturing data models, aligning to the ISA-95 equipment hierarchy (Enterprise → Site → Area → Work Cell → Unit).
+A standardized tag dictionary maps every physical register to a canonical identifier that encodes asset hierarchy, signal type, engineering units, and expected update cadence.
+Implementing rigorous PLC tag standardization prevents downstream OEE calculations from suffering misaligned timestamps, inverted boolean states, and phantom downtime events, and it is what lets a single dashboard query span a Siemens line and an Allen-Bradley line without per-controller special cases.
+When the source is an OPC UA server, the same registry drives the address-space walk described in mapping Siemens S7 tags to OPC UA.

 A production-ready mapping configuration should be version-controlled, schema-validated, and deployed alongside the edge runtime.
 Below is a representative YAML structure for tag normalization: